millnut/localgov_recipe/README.md

 This recipe is designed to do the following:

-- Install certain parts of Minimal install profile that we want
+- Install core modules that we want
-- Disable core modules we don't want
+- Set specific core configuration
 - Set specific contributed module configuration
-- Install and setup base LocalGov Drupal modules
+- Install and setup base LocalGov Drupal modules and configuration

 ## Installing